Would You Rather Questions For Icebreakers

 • Q: What are some good "Would You Rather" questions for a team-building activity?

 A: For team-building, focus on questions that encourage collaboration and highlight different skills.
-Examples include: "Would you rather have a team that's always on time but lacks creativity, or a team that's always creative but often late?" or "Would you rather lead a team that's highly skilled but difficult to manage, or a team that's less skilled but very cooperative?"
-These questions prompt discussions about team dynamics and leadership styles.
+Because of that, " These questions prompt discussions about team dynamics and leadership styles.
+Think about it: examples include: "Would you rather have a team that's always on time but lacks creativity, or a team that's always creative but often late?
+So naturally, " or "Would you rather lead a team that's highly skilled but difficult to manage, or a team that's less skilled but very cooperative? * **Q: How do I handle it if someone is uncomfortable with a "Would You Rather" question?

 A: Immediately move on to a different question and apologize if necessary.
-Acknowledge that the question may have been insensitive and emphasize that the goal is to create a fun and inclusive environment for everyone.
+Acknowledge that the question may have been insensitive and stress that the goal is to create a fun and inclusive environment for everyone.
 Have a backup list of questions ready in case some don't land well.

 • **Q: Can "Would You Rather" questions be used for serious discussions?